lauzis/google-analytics-events-wordpres-plugin/README.md

 1.0.3 New features

-1.0.4 Issu with outgoing links thats are without http(s):// for examle href="www.google.lv"
+1.0.4 Issue with outgoing links thats are without http(s):// for examle href="www.google.lv"

+1.0.5 Comma seperated field redo

+1.0.6 Custom link tracking, allow to add titles for links to use in event.

+1.0.7 Histry retracking, sometimes usefull for contact forms to see from what section user arrived, to see if some section generates more leads.

+1.0.6 Write help/about how to check what code is in page, maybe write test script, that tries to figure out

 == Known issues (that are worth mention)==